psi4/psi4/README.md

 with this program; if not, write to the Free Software Foundation, Inc., 51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

-The full text of the GNU General Public License is included in the COPYING file of this repository, and can also be found [here](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).
+The full text of the GNU General Public License (version 2) is included in the COPYING file of this repository, and can also be found [here](https://www.gnu.org/licenses/old-licenses/gpl-2.0.txt).